meagan-davies/iGEM2024/README.md

 #### Install

-* Using VSCode the repository can be cloned from github
+* Using vscode the repository can be cloned from github
 * Next create a virtual environment by running:
 ```bash
 python3 -m venv venv